Monday, 30 September 2024

 I used to think that when vidalita or, here, vidalitay appeared in songs, it was in referral to a beloved, coincidentally using a word similar to the musical genre, vidala.
 But now I think the singer sings to the song itself which is not something we tend to do in English.

-It is beautifully sung on Youtube, delicately accompanied by the accordeonist, Chango Spasiuk.
+It is beautifully sung, delicately accompanied by the accordeonist, Chango Spasiuk.
 I am always struck by the strength, humanity, energy and depth of feeling conveyed through the performance.
 The drum she is beating is the caja, affectionately referred to as cajita

 There are some notes on the vidala form following the lyrics.